-Cheesbrough is to be Croydon’s director of planning and strategic transport (as opposed to tactical transport, presumably), in Fisher’s Folly alongside relatively recent appointees Stephen Tate and Colm Lacey, a man who thinks one person can constitute a borough architects’ department.
-Or should that be architect’s department?
+Cheesbrough is to be Croydon’s director of planning and strategic transport, in Fisher’s Folly alongside relatively recent appointees Stephen Tate and Colm Lacey (a man who thinks one person can constitute a borough architects’ department.
+Or should that be architect’s department?).

-By moving the deckchairs around a bit, changing department names and job titles, it is sometimes tricky to relate new council appointments to who they replace, but Cheesbrough appears to the not much-missed Mike Kiely.
+By moving the deckchairs around a bit, changing department names and job titles, it is sometimes tricky to relate new council appointments to who they replace, but Cheesbrough appears to the replacement for the not much-missed Mike Kiely.

 Today’s council statement said: “Heather Cheesbrough will join the council’s Place department management team in January, where she will be responsible for strategic planning, development management, strategic transport and building control.